wagtail/wagtail/docs/getting_started/tutorial.md

 class BlogIndexPage(Page):
     intro = RichTextField(blank=True)

+    # add the get_context method:

     def get_context(self, request):
         # Update context to include only published posts, ordered by reverse-chron
         context = super().get_context(request)
         blogpages = self.get_children().live().order_by('-first_published_at')
         context['blogpages'] = blogpages
         return context

+    # ...
 ```

 Here is a quick breakdown of the changes we made:

-1. Retrieve the original context
+1. Retrieve the original context.
-2. Create a custom QuerySet modifier
+2. Create a custom QuerySet modifier.
-3. Add it to the retrieved context
+3. Add it to the retrieved context.
-4. Return the modified context back to the view
+4. Return the modified context back to the view.

-You'll also need to modify your `blog_index_page.html` template slightly.
+You also need to modify your `blog_index_page.html` template slightly.
 Change:

 `{% for post in page.get_children %}` to `{% for post in blogpages %}`

-Now try unpublishing one of your posts - it should disappear from the blog index
-page.
-The remaining posts should now be sorted with the most recently published
+Now, unpublish one of your posts.
+The unpublished post should disappear from your blog's index page.
+The remaining posts should be sorted with the most recently published posts coming first.
-posts first.

 ### Images

-Let's add the ability to attach an image gallery to our blog posts.
-While it's possible to simply insert images into the `body` rich text field, there are several advantages to setting up our gallery images as a new dedicated object type within the database - this way, you have full control of the layout and styling of the images on the template, rather than having to lay them out in a particular way within the rich text field.
-It also makes it possible for the images to be used elsewhere, independently of the blog text - for example, displaying a thumbnail on the blog index page.
+Let's add the ability to attach an image gallery to your blog posts.
+While it's possible to simply insert images into the rich text `body` field, there are several advantages to setting up our gallery images as a new dedicated object type within the database.
+This way, you have full control over the layout and styling of the images on the template, rather than having to lay them out in a particular way within the rich text field.
+It also makes it possible for you to use the images elsewhere, independently of the blog text.
+For example, displaying a thumbnail on the blog's index page.

 Add a new `BlogPageGalleryImage` model to `blog/models.py`: